heartandhandstraining/blog/_posts/2018-06-28-Maybe-I-Won-Something.md

 ---
-layout: page
+layout: post
-post: Maybe I Won Someting
+title: Maybe I Won Someting
 ---

 I lobbed an entry in for a supposedly free Cisco-CCNA certification class, and I now have information for downloading the materials.